 Personalisation: This is where we take full responsibility for a conversation or event when others are involved.
 If the conversation or event goes badly then we blame ourselves.
 An interesting point here is about silence.
 Different people have different levels of toleration for silence.
 For some, silence is fine.
 For others, the briefest silence can feel uncomfortable.
 Sometimes we feel we are the ones responsible for the silence and to make the event amazing, fun, animated.
 This puts pressure on us and actually makes the event far less enjoyable.

-Mountains and Molehills: You will have head of the saying, ‘Don’t make a mountain out of a molehill’.
+Mountains and Molehills: You will have heard the saying, ‘Don’t make a mountain out of a molehill’.
 Sometimes we look at a situation and think it was a complete disaster.
 It is useful for us to think about whether the event will be something that affects us in 6 months’ time…or in one year.
 If it will not then it might be okay to just let it go.
 We have all done things we feel embarrassed of, it is just we generally don’t remember others’ embarrassing moments but do our own.

 Comparisons: We often compare ourselves unfavourably to others.
 If we think we are fat or ugly we may compare ourselves to models.
 If we feel we are not intelligent we may compare ourselves to a person we think is very bright.
 There are always people in the world who are brighter/better looking/ have a better job/etc etc than us.
 But also, there will always be people where we have those qualities and they do not.
 When making comparisons, compare yourself to every fourth person you see…this is a much better example of the general population.